scikit-hep/awkward/docs-sphinx/reference/ak.forms.UnionForm.rst

 ak.forms.UnionForm
 ------------------

-The form of a :doc:`ak.layout.UnionArray`, which has :doc:`ak.types.UnionType`.
+The form of a :class:`ak.layout.UnionArray`, which has :doc:`ak.types.UnionType`.

-In addition to the properties and methods described in :doc:`ak.forms.Form`, this has the following.
+In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.

 .. py:class:: UnionForm(tags, index, contents, has_identities=False, parameters=None)